Is self diagnosis valid when it comes to mental illness?

 When I had flashbacks, I started to realize that they were a result of my trauma and not a result of me being silly.
 I wasn't simply hung up on something that happened years before; I had a mental illness as a result of my trauma.

 Similarly, knowing I was depressed made me realize I didn't simply need to "be positive" in order to overcome my chronic feelings of sadness and emptiness.
 Knowing I had anxiety made me realize I didn't need to "just stop worrying and relax," but that I needed a holistic, multi-pronged approach to treating my condition.

 In other words, I stopped viewing myself as a failure and started trying to heal.

 For many people, realizing you have a mental illness is a relief.
-It's a step towards self-acceptance and thus a step towards healing.
+It's a step toward self-acceptance and, thus, a step toward healing.
 It helps us realize that we need to find treatment, support, and resources instead of simply engaging in self-hatred.